tasomaniac/OpenLinkWith/Privacy policy.md

 ## Access and Permission
 **Open Link With** programming requires a few authorizations to work viably and effectively.
 Without a portion of these authorizations, you may not be able to access some features.
 Open Link With requires the enablement of your device **Usage Access** only.
 This usage access is to help **Open Link With** track your other apps activities for easy switching of apps.
+**Note: This is however optional**.

 ## Information Collection and Use
 The developer doesn't have access or gather any form of data from users of the application.
-However, to work as primarily proposed, Device usage access must be enabled.
-It is a simple application, developed to help rescue users from being stuck in browsers.
+It is a simple application, to work as primarily proposed, Device usage access must be enabled.
+It is a simple application, developed to help rescue users from being stuck in browsers. **However, the developer may decide to collect crash or usage data**.
 Be that as it may, Open Link With uses some third party.
 These third-party apps don’t collect any data from users devices.

 ## Personal Data
 The developer doesn't collect personally identifiable data while the software is being utilized.

 ## Security Of Data